-When the police respond to an active shooter incident they may initially consider everyone as a potential threat.
+When the police respond to a shooter incident they may initially consider everyone a potential threat.
 The first officers on scene will not stop to help the injured.
 Their primary objective is to locate and stop the assailant.
 Officers may shout directives at you or push people to the ground.
-When law enforcement arrives on scene you should:
+When law enforcement arrives on scene, you should: